-Brewed coffee is acidic, but the grounds produced from the brew are not.
+Brewed coffee is acidic (and it’s this acid that triggers heartburn in some and leads them to find out how they can relieve this), but the grounds produced from the brew are not.
 The brewing process removes the acid and they become neutral and nitrogen-rich.
 This is good news and lends itself to practical applications in your garden.

 Probably the easiest thing to do with your coffee grounds is to add them to your compost pile.
+(Read more about composting here.)
 They are considered a “green” material just like any vegetable peelings and grass clippings.
 Being rich in nitrogen means they will help heat up your compost and aid in a faster decomposing time.
 As with any composting, brown materials such as dry leaves should be in your bin as well.

 Another way to use your grounds is to work them well into the soil before you plant your garden.
 Or consider lightly sprinkling them around your garden before a good watering as if they were a slow-release nitrogen fertilizer.